 The Student Portal can be accessed anywhere through The Sixth Form intranet or website and provides information and regular updates about your attendance, exams and performance reviews as well as your current timetable.
 The Parent Portal is available through our website and in addition to the information on your attendance and progress provides regular news updates and all your reviews for the year.
-A Parents’ Welcome Evening takes place in September where help is provided to register and log on to the Parents’ Portal in addition to the Parents’ Guide to the College.
+A Parents’ Welcome Evening takes place in September where help is provided to register and log on to the Parents’ Portal in addition to the Parents’ Guide to The Sixth Form.

 Specific Learning Needs or Disabilities

 If you have a specific learning difficulty or a disability requiring learning support, please ensure that you tell us about your needs when you apply.
 Early applications by the December prior to entry are needed to enable us to liaise directly with you, the staff in your school and your parents/guardians.
 This helps us to have a clear understanding of your support needs when we apply for specific additional learning support funding, where appropriate.
 Transition visits to The Sixth Form start whilst you are still in Year 11.

 Arrangements for Religious Festivals

 As a diverse, multi-faith community, The Sixth Form recognises that students and their families will want to celebrate religious festivals when they occur.
 A day’s holiday is allowed if these festivals occur during the week in term time.